 • Improve customer relationships and builds confidence in your brand

 • Gives your business a voice

-An engaging blog helps a business to obtain and retain customers, and shows your target audience you’re valuable beyond your primary business offerings.
+An engaging blog helps a business to obtain and retain customers and shows your target audience that you’re valuable beyond your primary business offerings.
 The next section will help you to determine what an engaging blog might look like for your business.